zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Travel Company Activity Diagram (Inbound Call)](./diagrams/ActivityDiagram-InboundCall.png)

 ## **Class Diagram**
-This diagram represents the structure of the classes involved in the wider system.
-It displays their attributes and methods as well as the relationships that are between them, such as below:
+Class diagrams represent the structure of the classes involved in the system.
+It displays their attributes, methods and relationships between classes, such as below:
 ![Image of Class Diagram](./diagrams/ClassDiagram.png)

 ## **Collaboration Diagrams**
-These diagrams represents the dynamic behaviour of objects and the structure of the interactions between them.
-It also displays the sequence of these interactions through numbering; however, focuses more on the messages that flow between each object rather than time-based interactions (seen in sequences diagrams).
-The diagrams below show this in regards to outbound and inbound calls respectively:
+Collaboration diagrams represent the dynamic behaviour of objects and the structure of the interactions between them.
+It also displays the sequence of the interactions, focusing more on the messages that flow between objects than time-bised interactions.
+The collaboration diagrams for outbound and inbound calls, respectively, can be seen below:
 ### Collaboration Diagram - Outbound Calls
 ![Image of Collaboration Diagram (Outbound Call)](./diagrams/CollaborationDiagram-RM.png)